openfact-ui/ngo-openfact-sync/README.md

 NOTE: `ApiLocatorService` is a service that we use to construct API URLs using patterns determined by our application architecture, you can implement this part however you like.

-Finally you need to register `witApiUrlProvider` with a module or a component.
+Finally you need to register `syncApiUrlProvider` with a module or a component.

 ## Building it